 Your challenge as a manager is to find the right balance of providing information to the team and inviting them along to get, own and shape that information, while also not overwhelming them with meetings.
-The good news is that if you have an active and productive relationship with your team you’ll get timely feedback on this and you can course correct.
+The good news is that if you have an active and productive relationship with your team you’ll get timely feedback on this and you can course-correct.
 Make asking if they want to tag along with you the default.

 Not doing one-on-one coaching

 Conducting good one on one sessions is one of the most frustrating skills new engineering leads need to learn.
-It’s frustrating for many because this is one of the areas of leadership where you don’t have a step-by-step guide and it takes a fairly long time to form a good one on one relationship with each peer.
+It’s frustrating for many because this is one of the areas of leadership where you don’t have a step-by-step guide and it takes a fairly long time to form a good one-on-one relationship with each peer.

 That said if you’re avoiding 1:1 sessions or you’re simply rushing through them you’re making a grave mistake.
 These sessions are essential to building rapport with your team members.
-The lack of good relationship with them is harmful in many ways:
+The lack of a good relationship with them is harmful in many ways:

 - They will feel neglected and not cared for